Note: This post has been revised to reflect changes to the SAT beginning in March 2016.

 How hard is the SAT compared to other standardized tests in high school?

-The difficulty of the SAT will be closer to the difficulty of a standardized state test, largely because of the material covered on the SAT.
+The difficulty of the SAT is a small step up from the difficulty of many standardized state tests (although since many states now use the SAT or ACT as their state test, it may be identical!).
 And I am not talking about the standardized tests you took in middle school.
 A standardized test for an 11th grader will be closer in level and difficulty to the SAT.
-Sample STAR questions, which is the standardized test given to students in California, look similar to SAT questions.
-Most likely, the SAT is harder than most of the standardized tests that you’ve seen.
+Many CAASPP (the standardized test given to students in California) questions look similar to SAT questions.

 How hard is the SAT compared to building a website?